- Her foot broke through a patch of brittle ice to black frozen mud below.

-- Do or say something to relieve tension or get conversation going at the start of a party or when people meet for the first time.Example sentences
+- Do or say something to relieve tension or get conversation going in a strained situation or when strangers meet.Example sentences

 - I thought if I had one at home I could use it as a conversation piece, to break the ice at parties.